kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 The previous approach was ineffective as it resulted in excessive fuel consumption.
 In this new approach, we first solve the entire path using **Sequential Convex Programming (SCP)** once.
 Then, in a second iteration, for each control node in the original trajectory, we solve a new trajectory segment starting from the **current control node** to the **next control node** in the original path.
 This iterative process continues until the trajectory reaches the final endpoint at **(10, 0, 0)**.

-This method significantly reduces fuel costs compared to the previous approach.
+This method significantly reduces fuel costs compared to the previous approach by guiding the drone through the narrow passage between obstacles—similar to the zero-wind case where it finds the original shortest path.
+However, a small node violation is observed.
+This occurs because, while navigating through tight spaces, the drone gets much closer to the obstacles, making it more vulnerable to wind disturbances that could push it toward them.

 ![Tracking path in the presence of wind](./images/TrackSCP.png)